As men age, their testosterone levels drop. It starts happening when men are 30 to 40 years old.

 - Testosterone food — some food can help increase testosterone levels, especially if it is rich in zinc and vitamin D. One study claims that garlic can raise low T.

-You should visit a primary care doctor, who will perform blood tests, such as total testosterone level, luteinizing hormone, follicle-stimulating hormone, to determine your natural hormone levels and decide if you need testosterone replacement therapy.
+You should visit a primary care doctor, who will perform blood tests, such as total level of testosterone, luteinizing hormone, follicle-stimulating hormone, to determine your natural hormone levels and decide if you need testosterone replacement therapy.

-Since testosterone is a hormone, your best bet to increase the levels of this hormone is to consult your doctor and undergo one of the available hormone therapies for low T levels.
+Since testosterone is a hormone, your best bet to increase the levels of this hormone is to consult your doctor and undergo one of the available hormone therapies for low levels of T. Testosterone replacement therapy is often considered an effective treatment option for individuals with low testosterone levels, helping to restore hormonal balance and alleviate associated symptoms.

 However, some people strive to avoid therapies, and they are on the lookout for natural remedies.